Babyuncle23/Rather-Party-One-Screen-Game/README.md

 # 🎭 Rather Party — One Screen Party Game

 A modular, zero-dependency "Would You Rather" party game for two or more players on a single shared device.
-Pass the phone, create prompts, mask answers, and guess choices using a letter-reveal mechanic.
+Pass the phone, create prompts, hide your answers, and guess choices using a letter-reveal mechanic.

 ## Features